Color Analysis Deep - Is this you?

 There is no need to ever feel limited with colors.
 Wear whatever color you like - red, blue, green, purple - they are all featured in your color palette.

-But... your color direction will direct you to the very best shade of each to flatter your natural deep almost exotic coloring.
+But... your color direction will direct you to the strongest, most intense and most flattering shade to flatter your natural Deep almost exotic coloring.

 It would be easy to say that you are halfway between AUTUMN and WINTER but this is not strictly true.
 Although they both have Deep in their makeup it is only the true Deep shades from each that are included in the DEEP color swatch.